-- 1. Decide whether the following are owner (O), PHA (P) or family (F) responsibilities: - 1) Determining program eligibility - 2) Enforcing the lease - 3) Screening the family based on their tenancy history - 4) Maintaining the unit in accordance with HQS - 5) Compliance with HAP contract - 6) Compliance with fair housing requirements - 2.
-The HAP contract must be executed within days of the lease. - 3.
-The HAP contract begins and ends on the same day as the - 4.
-Does the issuance of a voucher obligate the PHA to provide assistance to the family? - 5.
-List the restricted relatives under the relatives' rule: - 1)
+Dec cide whether the following are owner (O), PHA (P) or far nily (F) responsibilities:

+1) Determining program eligibility

+2) Enforcing the lease

+3) Screening the family based on their tenancy history

+4) Maintaining the unit in accordance with HQS

+5) Compliance with HAP contract

+6) Compliance with fair housing requirements

+The e HAP contract must be executed within days of the lease.

+The e HAP contract begins and ends on the same day as the

+Doe es the issuance of a voucher obligate the PHA to provide assistance to the family?

+T : ~4 t the most interdinal chicago and double meletioned male.

+t the restricted relatives under the relatives' rule:

+1)

+2)

+3)

+4)

+5)

+6)

-6) - 6.
-If a family moves to a new unit, the term of the assisted lease for the new assisted unit may begin during the month the family moves out of the old unit.
+If a family moves to a new unit, the term of the assisted lease e for the new assisted unit

+may y begin during the month the family moves out of the old unit.

+True False

+The e notice period for an owner rent increase to the PHA is

+The e notice period for an owner rent increase to the family is S

+The e notice period the PHA gives the family when an owner

+incı reases rent is

+a.
+Determined by PHA policy -

+Governed by the owner's lease

+60 days

+٥. ~~ ~~,~